-Pregnancy Discrimination Is Not Acceptable in New York City Workplaces
+why is Pregnancy and Maternity Discrimination Not Acceptable in Workplaces?

 There are many forms of pregnancy discrimination you could face on the job, whether you are trying to become pregnant and start a family, or you are already pregnant.
-Pregnancy discrimination occurs if your employer or prospective employer takes an adverse action against you based on your pregnancy.
+Discrimination occurs if your employer or prospective employer takes an adverse action against you based on your pregnancy.

-Adverse employment actions that may be actionable in New York City can include failure to hire, firing, layoffs, failure to promote, demotion, harassment, disparate pay, and failure to provide reasonable accommodation.
+Adverse employment actions that may be actionable in NY and other states can include failure to hire, firing, layoffs, failure to promote, demotion, harassment, disparate pay, and failure to provide reasonable accommodation.
 Sometimes discrimination is subtle and can result in discretionary personnel decisions or getting passed over for plumb opportunities.
-If you face these actions and believe it’s because of your pregnancy, pregnancy-related condition, or childbirth, you should call our discrimination lawyers who serve New York City workers.
+If you face these actions and believe it’s because of your pregnancy, pregnancy-related condition, or childbirth, you should call our discrimination lawyers who serve workers' rights.

 You aren’t required to disclose your pregnancy to your employer unless it interferes you’re your ability to do your job.
 You also aren’t required to take a leave of absence based on your pregnancy unless you become unable to perform your job duties in a reasonable fashion because of your pregnancy.
 For example, if you are no longer able to stand because of the pregnancy-related condition pubic symphysis, and your job involves standing for 8 hours, you may need to take a leave of absence.

 If you've been the victim of discrimination due to your pregnancy, contact our New York pregnancy discrimination attorney by calling (866) 229-9441 today!

 does the pregnancy discrimination act Protect Me as a Pregnant Woman?